Photo-switchable liquid crystalline brush as an aligning surface for liquid crystals: modelling via mesoscopic computer simulations: Photo-switchable liquid crystralline brush under visible light

 \section{Photo-switchable liquid crystralline brush under visible light}

-We consider here another idealised case, when illumination of the LCPB by the Vis light results in a photoisomerization of all existent chromophores into the $t$ type ones.
-The switch from the $c$ to $t$ type changes some of energy contributions.
-Namely, in contrary to the pair of two $c$ chromophores, their mesogenic $t$ counterparts are attracted to each other via the potential (\ref{SAP}) with the parameters provided in section \ref{II}.
-This has two consequences: the first is formation of the intermolecular physical crosslinks that turns the LCPB into a macromolecular network \cite{Ilnytskyi2017,Ilnytskyi2018}.
-The effect is also enforced by strong repulsion between the nonpolar $t$ chromophores and polar solvent $s$ beads, where we remind the choice for the repulsion strength $U_{ts}=140\textrm{ j}$, being made in section \ref{II}.
-The second consequence is the possibility of formation of the globally ordered LC phase, and it is related directly to the application of the LCPB as the aligning surface for low molecular weight LC.
+We consider here another idealized case, when illumination of the LCPB by the Vis light results in a photoisomerization of all existent chromophores into the $t$ type ones.
+Within the simulation model, the switch from the $c$ to $t$ type chromophores, changes some of the energy contributions to the free energy.
+Namely, the pairs of mesogenic $t$ beads interact via the attractive potential (\ref{SAP}) with the parameters provided in section \ref{II}.
+Additional attraction is attributed to a stronger repulsion between unpolar $t$ and polar $s$ beads, reflected in the higher repulsion strength $U_{ts}=140\textrm{ j}$ as compared to that for the $c$-$s$ pair, see section \ref{II}.
+Both interactions involving $t$ beads cause the formation of strong $t$-$t$ links, and, as a result, turns the LCPB into a macromolecular network with physical crosslinks \cite{Ilnytskyi2017,Ilnytskyi2018}, with the possibility to form a globally ordered LC phase.

+We try different approaches to produce the LCPB network with the properties of an UPL LC phase.
+The simplest one is to leave the initially disordered system to an unaided self-assembly.
+The process is characterized by a spontaneous breakage of the symmetry of the LCPB, therefore, we average over $10$ such attempts performed at each $N_\text{ch}$.
+Each attempt comprises the 10~$\mathrm{ns}$ reset stage performed at $T=800$~K, followed by the 90~$\mathrm{ns}$ unaided self-assembly stage performed at a chosen temperature.
+Last 20~$\mathrm{ns}$ of the self-assembly stage of each independent run serve as a productive part of the simulations.
+Following our experience with the mesogens of the same type \cite{Ilnytskyi2010,Ilnytskyi2013}, the self-assembly runs are performed at $T=490$~K, just below the phase transition to the isotropic phase.

-We will try different ways by which such LCPB can be assembled into an UPL LC phase, starting form the attempts of a spontaneous self-assembly.
-Following our experience with the mesogens of the same type \cite{Ilnytskyi2010,Ilnytskyi2013}, such runs are performed at $T=490K$, just below the phase transition to the isotropic phase.
-The results for the internal structure of the LCPB at various number of grafted molecules $N_{br}$ are shown in Fig.~\ref{BR_snap2}.
-Similarly to the case of UV light, discussed in section \ref{III}, one observes collapsed state at small $N_{br}$ (see, left frame in Fig.~\ref{BR_snap2}) and the stretched state at medium and large $N_{br}$ (see, middle and right frames in Fig.~\ref{BR_snap2}).
+Some illustrations of the resulting internal structure of the LCPB are shown in figure~\ref{BR_snap2} for various number of grafted molecules $N_\text{br}$.
+Similarly to the case of UV light, discussed in section \ref{III}, one observes a collapsed state of a brush at small $N_\text{br}$, as a result of adsorption of chains on a substrate (see, left-hand frame in figure~\ref{BR_snap2}).
+The adsorption is aided by the wall-induced layering of mesogenic \textit{trans} chromophores, as seen in the figure.
+Stretched state of a LCPB is observed at medium and large $N_\text{br}$ (see, middle and right-hand frames in figure~\ref{BR_snap2}), with strong $t$-$t$ links clearly visible in the figure.
+In general, the LCPB has a domain-like structure with no prevailing nematic director.